Please see our Security Camera Policy HERE

 Patrons who request that materials be withdrawn from, recataloged or moved within the collection must put their request in writing and sign a “Request for Reconsideration of Library Materials” form, which is available at the Circulation Desk.
 The Library Director will contact the complainant within 14 days to discuss the objection.
 Critical reviews of the item will be sought, if possible.
 Passages will not be taken out of context, and the material will be evaluated as a whole.
 The Director will respond in writing to the complainant with a decision regarding the material in question.
 If the complainant is not satisfied with the decision of the Library Director, s/he may appeal to be heard at the next Library Board meeting.
 The Library Board will serve as the final arbiter.
-Any library material that is challenged more than once shall be reviewed directly by the Board of Trustees at the next scheduled meeting.
+Challenged Library appeals can be reviewed by the Library Board once each year per title.

 In the case of an emergency situation, the library director and board of trustees will determine appropriate safety measures in consultation with municipal, state, and federal recommendations and guidelines, along with the library mission statement.
 This will include opening and closing times of the library, appropriate safety measures for staff, and interaction with the public.
 Situations for such decisions will be up to and including: